Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles: DECENTRALIZED IDENTITY MANAGEMENT (D-IM) SYSTEM ARCHITECTURE

 An overview of the system steps is shown in Figure~\ref{fig:sys_steps}.
+The overall communication framework integrates Zero Trust principles into V2X security.
 Authentication via blockchain precedes all information sharing, ensuring that only legitimate participants contribute to cooperative V2X operations.
-Smart contracts could be used to automatically penalize cheating behavior and enforce fairness, such extensions are left as future work.
+Each vehicle and RSU runs a local copy of the framework code and communicates with the blockchain to achieve secure and verifiable V2X communications.
+The framework enforces Zero Trust by requiring identity verification for every interaction, eliminating reliance on any single trusted entity.
+This paper focus on the authentication and authorization of joining vehicles (Step 1).
+The trust consensus voting and smart contract-based penalization (steps 3 and 5) are reserved for future work.